brodyu/brodyu.github.io/_pages/about.md

 image: '/assets/img/me.png'
 ---

 Hello.
-My name is Brody, and I am a junior studying Computer Science and Mathematics at the University of Hawaii at Manoa.
-My main academic passions lie in Artificial Intelligence and the financial markets, and a lot of my work revolves around blending the two together.
+My name is Brody, and I am a Senior studying Computer Science at the University of Hawaii at Manoa.
+My passions lie in the intersection of finance and artificial intelligence.
+Currently, I am a Undergraduate Researcher with the Univeristy of Hawaii exploring artificial intelligence ethics.

 Apart from work, I love hiking and surfing in Hawaii.